Healthdirect Free Australian health advice you can count on.

 • had sexual activity with someone who has injected drugs that were not prescribed

-You will need to wait 3 months before you can donate blood, platelets or plasma, if in the last 3 months, you have:
+You will need to wait 3 months before you can donate blood, platelets or plasma, if you have had sexual activity with someone who has:

-• had sexual activity with a new partner who currently lives or has previously lived overseas, you may need to wait to donate blood or platelets depending on the level of HIV risk in the country your partner lives or lived.
+If in the last 12 months you have had sexual activity with a new partner who currently lives or has lived overseas, you may need to wait to donate blood or platelets.
+This depends on the HIV risk level in the country your partner lives or lived.
 Call Lifeblood on 13 14 95 to check.

 Find out more about these rules.